Genshin Impact: Gameplay

-The player may freely explore an open-world map.
-Here Aether, the male Traveler, is seen gliding, but the player can switch to other party members.
+Players may freely explore an open-world map.
+Here Aether, the male Traveler, is seen gliding.

-Genshin Impact is an open-world, action role-playing game that allows the player to control one of four interchangeable characters in a party.
-Switching between characters can be done quickly during combat, allowing the player to use several different combinations of skills and attacks.
-Characters may have their abilities enhanced in various ways, mainly through directly leveling them up and improving the artifacts and weapons that a character can equip.
-In addition to exploration, the player can attempt various challenges for rewards.
-Scattered across Teyvat are bosses and challenges that reward highly valuable resources, but claiming them uses up a currency called Original Resin, which slowly regenerates over time.
-Completing these challenges grants the player progress towards increasing their Adventure Rank, which in turn unlocks new quests, challenges, and raises the World Level.
-The World Level is a measure of how strong the enemies within the world are and the rarity of rewards that defeating them gives.
+Genshin Impact is an open-world video game that allows players to control one of four characters in a party.
+Players can quickly switch between the four characters during combat.
+Characters can have their abilities enhanced in various ways, mainly through gaining experience points and improving their artifacts and weapons.

+In Genshin Impact, players can explore the open-world map freely.
+In addition to exploration, players can attempt various challenges for rewards.
+Bosses and challenges that reward highly valuable resources are scattered across Teyvat, but claiming them consumes a currency called Original Resin, which slowly regenerates over time up to a limit.
+Completing these challenges grants players progress towards increasing their Adventure Rank, which unlocks new quests and challenges.
+The World Level increases at Adventure Ranks 20, 25, 30, 35, 40, 45, 50, 55, and 58, which raises the strength of the world's enemies and the rarity of rewards given by defeating them.

-The player can control their character and perform actions such as running, climbing, swimming, and gliding, all limited by stamina.
-Some characters possess abilities that can alter the environment, such as freezing water to create an ice path that can aid the player in traversing terrain.
-Many teleportation points exist throughout the world that players can warp to as a form of fast travel; among these are landmarks known as Statues of The Seven that can heal and revive characters, and provide benefits such as increasing player stamina.
-Items such as food and ore may be procured from the open world, while enemies and treasure chests drop other types of resources that may be used in enhancing a character's strength.
-Players can obtain food from hunting animals, gathering fruit and vegetables, or purchasing them from in-game shops.
-Furthermore, there are special battle instances called "Domains" that reward materials which increase character and weapon strength.
-Meals cooked from ingredients gathered in the overworld may also provide desirable effects, such as regenerating characters' health or boosting various stats.
-Players can also procure ore that can be refined and then used to create weapons or enhance their strength.
+Players can perform actions such as running, climbing, swimming, and gliding.
+Some characters possess abilities that can alter the environment, such as freezing water to create an ice path that helps traverse terrain.
+Many teleportation points exist to which players can warp in a form of fast travel; among these are landmarks known as Statues of The Seven that can heal and revive characters and provide benefits such as increased player stamina.
+Items such as food and other materials can be procured from the open world.
+Furthermore, special battle instances called "Domains" reward materials that increase character and weapon strength.
+Meals cooked from ingredients gathered from collectable or purchasable materials can provide desirable effects, such as increased damage, health regeneration, damage reduction, or boosting other various stats.
+Players can also procure ores that can be refined and then used to create weapons or enhance their strength.

-A multiplayer mode is available in the form of co-op.
-Up to four players can play together in the overworld and join Domains.
-Player matching can either be done by requesting to connect with another player, or through an automatic search.
+A multiplayer mode is available in the form of co-op, where up to four players can play together.
+Player matching can be done by requesting to connect with another player or through an automatic search.
 The game features cross-platform play, so players on any platform can play with each other.
+This mode unlocks when players reach Adventure Rank 16.